opringle/data-structures-and-algorithms/bit_manipulation/README.md

 5. Left shift (<<) - shift all bits left by n places
 6. Right shift (>>) - shift all bits right by n places

 XOR is most useful in techical interviews.
-Remember these operators occur bit by bit!

 ## Bit facts